Can rehabilitation therapy help after surgery for a slipped disc?

 Research on rehabilitation

-Researchers from the Cochrane Collaboration, an international network of researchers, looked for studies that compared the advantages and disadvantages of rehabilitation programs after slipped disk surgery.
+Researchers from the Cochrane Collaboration, an international network of researchers, looked for studies that compared the advantages and disadvantages of rehabilitation programs after slipped disc surgery.
 The most reliable kind of study is called a randomized controlled trial (RCT).
 The researchers found 22 such studies.
-They involved almost 2,500 participants who had undergone surgery on a disk in the lower region of the spine (lumbar disk surgery).
+They involved a total of 2,500 participants who had undergone surgery on a disk in the lower region of the spine (lumbar disc surgery).

 In most of the studies, the rehabilitation program started four to six weeks after surgery.
 The types of exercise varied considerably from study to study.
-They included endurance training, special back muscle exercises, stretching, and weight training for the back and abdomen.
+They included endurance training, patient education, stretching, and weight training for the back and abdomen.
 The activities were done between once and three times a week, and lasted 30 to 90 minutes at a time.
 Most rehabilitation programs ran for up to 12 weeks.
-Most studies looked at whether rehabilitative treatment can relieve pain and improve mobility.
+Most studies looked at whether rehabilitation treatment can relieve pain and improve mobility.

 Rehabilitation can speed up recovery somewhat